earthstar-project/react-earthstar/docs/hooks.md

 ### useRemoveWorkspace

 Returns a function you can use to remove an existing workspace from your app.
+The function returns a promise.

 ```jsx
 const remove = useRemoveWorkspace();